aidacademie/formation_excel/PivotTables.md

 ## What is pivot table ?
 Summerizing selected data from raw data

-* What are the four fields of pivot table?
+* What are the four fields of pivot table? report filter / column labels / row labels / values

-fields:  report filter / column labels / row labels / values we can sort the data by those field.
+we can sort the data by those field.

-### Pivot Tables like Tall, Raw Data
+## Pivot Tables : crossed data by column and row

  Pivot Input data is as on the right...
 “Wide” data is on the left.
 Sometimes "wide" table data is the result of a Pivot table operation.

 <img src="images/pivot ar4.png" width="600" height="410">
                                                     “Tall” or “Long” data